 Introduction and Overview

 Since the transcendence from hunter-gatherer to agrarian societies, humans have maintained a hierarchical arrangement between those willing to compensate and those willing to perform work.
-Looking beyond the antiquated modes of production (i.e. slavery and feudalism), capitalism and its socialized variants has given rise to varying balances of employer/employee relationships.
+Looking beyond the antiquated modes of production (i.e. slavery and feudalism), capitalism and its socialized variants have given rise to varying balances of employer/employee relationships.
 Motivated by stability and flexibility harmonization, employers today will often balance those relationships through their use of internal and external hiring practices (Kalleberg, Reynolds, & Marsden, 2003).
 The practice of external hiring practices, or externalization, refers to “an organization’s use of workers who are not its regular, full-time employees” and internal hiring practices, or internalization as “regular full-time employment” (Kalleberg et al., 2003, pp. 525-526).

-There is a plethora of terms that can be and have been used to describe the employment arrangements that both externalization and internalization produce.
-So, for the sake of fluidity this review will recognize two specific terms as the parent descriptors of types of employment.
+There are a plethora of terms that can be and have been used to describe the employment arrangements that both externalization and internalization produce.
+So, for the sake of fluidity, this review will recognize two specific terms as the parent descriptors of types of employment.
 First will be core workers, which will be defined as those with traditional ties to their employer and treated as though they have a stake in the company (Belous, 1990).
 The other, the focus of this review, will be known as contingent workers which are defined by the Bureau of Labor Statistics (2005) as “those who do not have an implicit or explicit contract for ongoing employment.”
 Also, to be noted, the term precarious worker is used interchangeably with contingent worker.
 More often, however, precarious worker is a term used to define a contingent worker that is more vulnerable to job insecurities such as having no enduring contract and lacking control over future income opportunities (Landsbergis, Grzywacz, & LaMontagne, 2014).

 The rise in contingent work arrangements is not a new phenomenon, as it existed ubiquitously throughout the 19th and early 20th centuries (Quinlan, Mayhew, & Bohle, 2001).
 Contingent work and precarious employment, historically, were quite common until its use began to decline in developed countries, probably because of political and societal influence (Benach & Muntaner, 2007).
 Some examples include legislation like the New Deal11 and the growth of organized labor in the 1930s that influenced the use of the more permanent core worker (King, 2014).
 In addition, industrial advancements such as mass production may have also influenced the shift from precariousness to more solidified employment arrangements (Quinlan et al., 2001).

 It was not until the 1970s that the United States began to see a significant decline in permanent employment and a shift back to more precarious forms of employment.
 King (2007) attributes the backshift to deindustrialization, outsourcing, new technologies, deregulation, and union decline.
 It may also be important to consider macroeconomic changes such as the oil shock in the 1970s and its influence on markets and global price competition (Kalleberg, 2009).
-It is no coincidence that temporary employment increased 11% from 1972-1986 (Abraham, 1990).
+It is no coincidence that temporary employment increased by 11% from 1972-1986 (Abraham, 1990).
 Furthermore, some analyses claim the 1990s produced neoliberal politics that created an ideal environment for the added expansion of precarious employment (Quinlan et al., 2001).
 The 2008 “Great Recession” is a more recent example of a cause for labor market reforms that affected employment conditions and population health because lower wages were being paid, working conditions had worsened, and flexible employment was on the rise (Benach, Vives, Amable, Vanroelen, Tarafa, & Muntaner, 2014).

 Today, flexible employment is quite appealing to employers.
 Companies seek out flexibility to keep up with changing market influences and thus, consequently, hire individuals who are willing, or forced by circumstance, to tie their careers to economic variables and business strategies (Belous, 1990).
 In many industries, contingent workers are used to offset some of these market variables (Dey, Houseman, & Polivka, 2010; Kochan, Smith, Wells, & Rebitzer, 1994).